-"Basket Amount"-On any trade date, the number of Bitcoins required as of such trade date for the creation or redemption of a Basket, as determined by dividing (x) the number of Bitcoins owned by the Trust at 4:00 p.m., New York time, on such trade date, after deducting the number of Bitcoins representing the U.S. dollar value of accrued but unpaid fees and expenses of the Trust (converted using the Index Price at such time, and carried to the eighth decimal place), by (y) the number of Shares outstanding at such time (with the quotient so obtained calculated to one one-hundred-millionth of one Bitcoin (i.e., carried to the eighth decimal place)), and multiplying such quotient by 10,000.

-"Basket NAV"-The U.S. dollar value of a Basket calculated by multiplying the Basket Amount by the Index Price as of the trade date.

-- "Bitcoin" or "BTC"-A type of digital asset based on an open-source cryptographic protocol existing on the Bitcoin Network, comprising units that constitute the assets underlying the Trust's Shares. - "Bitcoin Network"-The online, end-user-to-end-user network hosting the public transaction ledger, known as the Blockchain, and the source code comprising the basis for the cryptographic and algorithmic protocols governing the Bitcoin Network. - "Blockchain" or "Bitcoin Blockchain"-The public transaction ledger of the Bitcoin Network on which transactions in Bitcoin are recorded. - "Cash Account"-The account maintained by the Transfer Agent in the name of Grayscale Securities, LLC, designated as "Special Account for the Exclusive Benefit of Customers of Grayscale Securities, LLC," for purposes of receiving cash from, and distributing cash to, Authorized Participants in connection with creations and redemptions pursuant to Cash Orders.
-For the avoidance of doubt, the Trust shall have no interest (beneficial, equitable or otherwise) in the Cash Account or any cash held therein. - "Cash Order"-An order for the creation or redemption of Shares pursuant to procedures facilitated by the Transfer Agent and pursuant to which a Liquidity Provider is engaged to facilitate the purchase or sale of Bitcoin. - "CFTC"-The U.S. Commodity Futures Trading Commission, an independent agency with the mandate to regulate commodity futures and option markets in the United States. - "Code"-The U.S. Internal Revenue Code of 1986, as amended. - "Coinbase Credit,"-Coinbase Credit, Inc. - "Creation Time"-With respect to the creation of any Shares by the Trust, the time at which the Trust creates such Shares. - "Custodial and Prime Broker Services"-The services of the Custodian and the Prime Broker that provide for: (i) holding of the Trust's Bitcoin in the Vault Balance and the Settlement Balance; (ii) transfer of the Trust's Bitcoin between the relevant Vault Balance and the Settlement Balance; (iii) the deposit of Bitcoin from a public blockchain address into the respective account or accounts in which the Vault Balance or the Settlement Balance are maintained; and (iv) the withdrawal of Bitcoin from the Vault Balance to a public blockchain address the Trust controls. - "Custodian"-Coinbase Custody Trust Company, LLC. - "Custodian Fee"-Fee payable to the Custodian and the Prime Broker for services they provide to the Trust, which the Sponsor shall pay to the Custodian and the Prime Broker as a Sponsor-paid Expense. - "Digital Asset Market"-A "Brokered Market," "Dealer Market," "Principal-to-Principal Market" or "Exchange Market," as each such term is defined in the Financial Accounting Standards Board Accounting Standards Codification Master Glossary. - "Digital Asset Trading Platform"-An electronic marketplace where exchange participants may trade, buy and sell Bitcoins based on bid-ask trading.
-The largest Digital Asset Trading Platforms are online and typically trade on a 24-hour basis, publishing transaction price and volume data. - "Digital Asset Trading Platform Market"-The global exchange market for the trading of Bitcoins, which consists of transactions on electronic Digital Asset Trading Platforms.
+- "Basket Amount"-On any trade date, the number of Ether required as of such trade date for the creation or redemption of a Basket, as determined by dividing (x) the number of Ether owned by the Trust at 4:00 p.m., New York time, on such trade date, after deducting the number of Ether representing the U.S. dollar value of accrued but unpaid fees and expenses of the Trust (converted using the Index Price at such time, and carried to the eighth decimal place), by (y) the number of Shares outstanding at such time (with the quotient so obtained calculated to one one-hundred-millionth of one Ether (i.e., carried to the eighth decimal place)), and multiplying such quotient by 10,000. - "Basket NAV"-The U.S. dollar value of a Basket calculated by multiplying the Basket Amount by the Index Price as of the trade date. - "Bitcoin"-A type of digital asset based on an open-source cryptographic protocol existing on the Bitcoin network. - "Blockchain" or "Ethereum Blockchain"-The public transaction ledger of the Ethereum Network on which transactions in Ether are recorded. - "Cash Account"-The segregated account maintained by the Transfer Agent in the name of the Trust for purposes of receiving cash from Authorized Participants in connection with creations of Shares and distributing cash to Authorized Participants in connection with redemptions of Shares. - "Cash Order"-An order for the creation or redemption of Shares pursuant to procedures facilitated by the Transfer Agent and pursuant to which a Liquidity Provider is engaged to facilitate the purchase or sale of Ether.
+A Cash Order may be executed as either a Variable Fee Cash Order or an Actual Execution Cash Order.
+Unless the Sponsor determines otherwise in its sole discretion based on market conditions and other factors existing at the time of such Cash Order, all creations and redemptions pursuant to Cash Orders are expected to be executed as Variable Fee Cash Orders. - "CFTC"-The U.S. Commodity Futures Trading Commission, an independent agency with the mandate to regulate commodity futures and option markets in the United States. - "Code"-The U.S. Internal Revenue Code of 1986, as amended. - "Coinbase Credit,"-Coinbase Credit, Inc. - "Creation Basket"-Basket of Shares issued by the Trust upon deposit of the Basket Amount required for each such Creation Basket. - "Creation Time"-With respect to the creation of any Shares by the Trust, the time at which the Trust creates such Shares. - "Custodial and Prime Broker Services"-The services of the Custodian and the Prime Broker that provide for: (i) holding of the Trust's Ether in the Vault Balance and the Settlement Balance; (ii) transfer of the Trust's Ether between the relevant Vault Balance and the Settlement Balance; (iii) the deposit of Ether from a public blockchain address into the respective account or accounts in which the Vault Balance or the Settlement Balance are maintained; and (iv) the withdrawal of Ether from the Vault Balance to a public blockchain address the Trust controls. - "Custodian"-Coinbase Custody Trust Company, LLC. - "Custodian Fee"-Fee payable to the Custodian and the Prime Broker for services they provide to the Trust, which the Sponsor shall pay to the Custodian and the Prime Broker as a Sponsor-paid Expense.